-The delivery of the Demand Letter requesting mandatory repayment of principal under the Credit Facility triggered a "Bank Payoff Event" under the Esch Letter Agreement (see Note 4).
+The delivery of the Demand Letter requesting mandatory repayment of principal under the Credit Facility triggered a "Bank Payoff Event" under the Esch Letter Agreement (see Note 2).
 As a result, in accordance with the terms of the Esch Letter Agreement, the aggregate amount of \$1,750,000 that was held in escrow was released and paid to Signature Bank (the "Escrow Payoff").
 As a result of the Escrow Payoff, as of December 30, 2009, a principal sum of \$250,000 plus accrued interest totaling approximately \$19,000 remained owing to the bank under the Credit Facility.
-During January 2010 the remaining principal and accrued interest of approximately \$269,000 was repaid to the bank pursuant to the Demand Letter.
+During January 2010, the remaining principal and accrued interest of approximately \$269,000 was repaid to the bank pursuant to the Demand Letter.

 The Esch Letter Agreement provided that in the event of the payment of funds from escrow to Signature Bank, the Company was required to promptly issue to Esch, in replacement of the funds held in escrow, a promissory note in the principal amount of the amount paid to the bank.
 Accordingly, on December 31, 2009, the Company issued to Esch a promissory note in the principal amount of \$1,750,000 (the "Esch Note").
-Interest on the outstanding principal balance of the Esch Note accrues at the "Weighted Average Loan Document Rate" (as defined below) and is payable in arrears on a monthly basis.
-The "Weighted Average Loan Document Rate" is calculated using a weighted average formula based on the rates applicable to the principal amounts outstanding for each of the two components of the Credit Facility - revolver (\$2,000,000 principal outstanding at December 30, 2009 at a rate of prime plus 0.5%) and term loan (\$26,000 principal outstanding at December 30, 2009 at a rate of 6.65%) - prior to release of the escrow.
-Therefore, as of September 30, 2010, the effective interest rate of the Esch Note is prime plus approximately 0.58%, or approximately 3.83%.
-Principal under the Esch Note shall be repaid in quarterly installments of \$250,000 until the Esch Note is paid.
-The outstanding principal balance of the Esch Note, together with all accrued, but unpaid interest thereon, is due and payable on December 31, 2010.
-In the event that the Company closes a new revolving bank or debt facility, which provides the Company with committed working capital financing, the Company is required to pay down the Esch Note in the amount of the funds that the Company is initially permitted to draw under such new facility.
-The Esch Note is unsecured and may be pre-paid by the Company at any time without penalty or premium.
+Interest on the outstanding principal balance of the Esch Note accrued at the "Weighted Average Loan Document Rate" (as defined below) and was payable in arrears on a monthly basis.
+The "Weighted Average Loan Document Rate" was calculated using a weighted average formula based on the rates applicable to the principal amounts outstanding for each of the two components of the Credit Facility - revolver (\$2,000,000 principal outstanding at December 30, 2009 at a rate of prime plus 0.5%) and term loan (\$26,000 principal outstanding at December 30, 2009 at a rate of 6.65%) - prior to release of the escrow.
+Therefore, during the year ended December 31, 2010, the effective interest rate of the Esch Note was prime plus approximately 0.58%, or approximately 3.83%.
+Principal under the Esch Note was repaid in quarterly installments of \$250,000 until December 31, 2010 when the unpaid principal and interest thereon were to have become due and payable.
+On December 7, 2010, the Company and Esch entered into an amendment (the "Esch Amendment") to the Esch Note.
+Under the Esch Amendment, (1) the maturity date of the Esch Note has been extended to June 30, 2011 (from December 31, 2010) and (2) commencing January 1, 2011, the interest rate on outstanding principal under the Esch Note increased to 9.0% per annum and (3) installment payments of remaining principal under the Esch Note is payable as follows: (a) \$400,000 on March 31, 2011 and (b) \$200,000 on June 30, 2011.
+In addition, \$400,000 was paid on December 31, 2010 pursuant to the Esch Amendment.